3440 Wilshire Boulevard

 Nearing completion in late 1951 is the new 3440 Wilshire Boulevard, still standing between

-Mariposa and Normandie after 62 years.
-In the 1920s, the first commercial phase of the
+Mariposa and Normandie avenues.
+In the 1920s, the first commercial phase of the wide

 thoroughfare involved the adaption of residences to business uses; in the '40s and